 She almost didn’t come to the third day of the Leopardstown winter racing festival, but Gillian’s last minute decision to go ahead with her original plan to wear a Donegal tweed two piece she designed herself turned out to be a triumph in the keenly contested Cliff At Lyons Style Stakes.

 Her peplum tweed jacket and longline skirt was accessorised with a Marc Millinery hat with pheasant feather, white shirt with jabot, cream patent Amy Huberman heels and vintage gloves and bag.
 The outfit was made by a polish dressmaker near her home and the family’s love of the hunting ‘n fishing county look was clear when they are jubilantly joined mum in the parade ring.
-Many congratulations to Gillian. … continue reading the full article “Winning the Style Stakes at Leopardstown Races”
+Many congratulations to Gillian. [read more …] “Winning the Style Stakes at Leopardstown Races”

 Irish fan of “Zenith” in St. Petersburg found my love and took her home

 With Zenith St.Petersburg playing Dundalk this week, Russian Magasine Life has an article this week on Kenny Cremin.
 Soccer mad Kenny was working in St.Petersberg for a few years, and while there took to supporting Zenith, and also met Olga.

 If you can handle Russian the article is here, but for most of us we’ll have to go to the translated article here.